redewiedergabe/corpus/resources/docs/additional_data.md

 # 1 single annotated samples

 This corpus contains the same type of samples as the main corpus.
 In contrast, the samples here are annotated by only one annotator.
+Annotation types and metadata are similar to the main corpus.

 | decade | samples | tokens |
 |--------|---------|--------|